bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 *Note: This parameter is for advanced users*

 This determines when the filter will use the 3-axis magnetometer fusion model that estimates both earth and body fixed magnetic field states and when it will use a simpler magnetic heading fusion model that does not use magnetic field states.
 The 3-axis magnetometer fusion is only suitable for use when the external magnetic field environment is stable.
 EK3_MAG_CAL = 0 uses heading fusion on ground, 3-axis fusion in-flight, and is the default setting for Plane users.
 EK3_MAG_CAL = 1 uses 3-axis fusion only when manoeuvring.
 EK3_MAG_CAL = 2 uses heading fusion at all times, is recommended if the external magnetic field is varying and is the default for rovers.
 EK3_MAG_CAL = 3 uses heading fusion on the ground and 3-axis fusion after the first in-air field and yaw reset has completed, and is the default for copters.
 EK3_MAG_CAL = 4 uses 3-axis fusion at all times.
+EK3_MAG_CAL = 5 uses an external yaw sensor with simple heading fusion.
 NOTE : Use of simple heading magnetometer fusion makes vehicle compass calibration and alignment errors harder for the EKF to detect which reduces the sensitivity of the Copter EKF failsafe algorithm.
 NOTE: The fusion mode can be forced to 2 for specific EKF cores using the EK3_MAG_MASK parameter.

 |Value|Meaning|
 |:---:|:---:|